cyberbotics/webots-doc/guide/programming.md

 #### Get Position in Supervisor Code:

-1. To get the 3D position of any [Transform](../reference/transform.md) (or derived) node in the [Supervisor](../reference/supervisor.md) code: you can use the `wb_supervisor_node_get_position` function.
+1. To get the 3D position of any [Transform](../reference/transform.md) (or derived) node using the  [Supervisor API](../reference/supervisor.md): you can use the `wb_supervisor_node_get_position` function.
 Please check this function's description in the [Reference Manual](../reference/supervisor.md).
 2. To get the 3D position of any [Transform](../reference/transform.md) (or derived) node placed at the root of the Scene Tree (the nodes visible when the Scene Tree is completely collapsed), you can use the `wb_supervisor_field_get_sf_vec3f` function.
 Here is an [example](supervisor-programming.md#tracking-the-position-of-robots).

-A simulation example that shows both the [GPS](../reference/gps.md) and the [Supervisor](../reference/supervisor.md) techniques is included in the Webots installation, you just need to open this world: "WEBOTS\_HOME/projects/samples/devices/worlds/gps.wbt".
+A simulation example that shows both the [GPS](../reference/gps.md) and the [Supervisor](../reference/supervisor.md) APIs techniques is included in the Webots installation, you just need to open this world: "WEBOTS\_HOME/projects/samples/devices/worlds/gps.wbt".

 #### Get Position in Physics Plugin Code: